 Those of you who have signed up for the Barbolian Fields Fan Club know that I have long been promising a secret decoder ring of some sort.
 Well, my friends…

-2022 Earth and Sky Phenology Calendar Wheel
+Behold the Barbolian Fields Earth and Sky Phenology Wheel Calendar!

 It is not exactly a secret – but it IS a secret decoder – meaning it is designed to help us unlock the secrets of the world around us and beyond, based on how the world spirals through space and time.
 By the time we have completed a full Revolution around the sun (as noted in the title; no political coup necessary), we will be one year older than we were before.